TTMead/autotype-bot/README.md

 ## Build
 To build to an executable a variety of options are [available](https://stackoverflow.com/questions/5458048/how-can-i-make-a-python-script-standalone-executable-to-run-without-any-dependen).
-These build files were generated in particular using pyinstaller.
+The releases in particular were generated using pyinstaller.

 ## Contact